 Shipyard workers dedicate their careers to building ships primarily for industrial and military purposes.
 Unfortunately, what many shipbuilders don’t realize or haven’t been warned against is the fact that asbestos exposure on the job is perhaps the greatest work hazard they face, and they can be exposed constantly in their line of work.

-Exposure to asbestos can lead to health complications and asbestos-related diseases decades after the exposure happens.
+Asbestos exposure can lead to health complications and asbestos-related diseases decades after the exposure happens.
 One such disease is mesothelioma.

 Decades after working in the shipbuilding industry, shipyard workers are discovering that they have mesothelioma, an incurable type of cancer that can affect the linings of the lungs (most common), abdominal cavity, heart, and testicles.
 Let’s take a look at what mesothelioma is and how shipyard workers are at risk of developing it.